ejeunjeong/umich_capstone/README.md

 Most of our code is written in Jupyter Notebook, and you can run the code by executing each cell.
 - modeling: Using KoBART and ChatGPT for review summarizaiton
-- evaluation: Evaluation results using BELU and ROUGE
+- evaluation: Evaluation results using BELU and ROUGE We did not utilize any code from an open source project, therefore we are not required to include licenses for in-line code attributions.